wp-plugins/external-video-for-everybody/readme.txt

 = 0.9.2 =
 * Brand new installations will include posters by default.
 Existing installations will retain existing preference.
+* An optional built-in style sheet will add a frame, a drop-shadow and a background fade so that videos without posters will have a visual presence in FireFox 4.

 = 0.9.1 =
 * Updates VideoJS library to 2.0.2